zeroluck/docs/sources/cluster/index.md

 ## Certificate Management

 The certificates do not vary in the manual cluster configuration.
 The certificates should be updated manually in each host, when required.
 The [Certificate Page](../gluu-defaults/certificates.md) contains the details about available certificates and how to change them.
+Please note that in case of CE cluster you **must not** sync OpenDJ's certificates (`/etc/certs/opendj.crt`) between nodes, they must stay unique for each of them.